Just Another Day

 People going about their morning just like every other morning with no knowledge of the horribly unordinary day that lies ahead of them.
 The school nurse at Sandy Hook said the day started with “comforting routine.”
-Yet, a day that started as “just another day” changed so many lives… no more ordinary days for so many people.
+Yet, a day that started as “just another day” changed many lives.
+No more ordinary days for so many people.

 I don’t know how families and communities move on after something like this.

 Virtually every TV news show tells the story anew each day as the pieces of the story come together.
 I want to turn away because it’s so horribly sad.
-But, I don’t turn away because the families of 26 people – 20 young children – can’t ever turn away.
+I don’t turn away, though, because the families of 26 people – 20 young children – can never turn away.
 Somehow, watching and feeling grief – though comparably minuscule – gives me some way of showing support and sympathy.

 Refuse to Fear

-But I refuse to have fear!
-The only fear that drives me is fear of the Lord, because His perfect love casts out all fear (1 John 4:18).
+But, I refuse to fear!
+The only fear that drives me is fear (i.e., respect and reference) for the Lord because His perfect love casts out all fear (1 John 4:18).

 Where Was God?